The Master-Baiters' guide to Reel Care

 Tighten the drag knob and the handle, then hold the reel horizontally and rinse it thoroughly with freshwater from a tap or a bottle, using your finger to rub away any visible salty stains or bait/blood smudges.
 Give the line on the spool an extra bit of rinsing since it holds a lot of corrosive saltwater, and the line roller should receive extra rinsing as well.
 If the reel is sealed it could be held in any way during rinsing, but a perfectly horizontal position is the safest for unsealed reels as it minimises the chances of water intrusion.

-These reels do not have rubber seals at the handle's openings anymore, and instead have a mag-sealed ball bearing at each side, so you need to unscrew the handle and remove the cap from the opposite side, then let a gentle stream of freshwater enter each opening to rinse away any salty deposits.
+These reels do not have rubber seals at the handle's openings anymore, and instead have a mag-sealed ball bearing at each side.
+Therefore you'll need to unscrew the handle and remove the cap from the opposite side, then let a gentle stream of freshwater enter each opening to rinse away any salty deposits.
 Do two or three rinses for each side, and follow each rinse by pointing the rinsed side downwards to let the water get out.
 You can skip rinsing these openings if your reel remained dry during fishing and was not drenched or sprayed.

 After you have rinsed your reel of any brand or model, shake it hard to get rid of excess water and leave it in open air or near a window to dry.
 Never put a wet reel inside a plastic bag or a sealed container.
 That's all, and now the reel is ready for another day of fishing.